paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

 #### Effective Date of 2014 Amendment
 Pub.
 L. 113–295, div.
 A, title I, § 161(b), Dec.
 19, 2014, 128 Stat.
 4023, provided that: “The amendment made by this section [amending this section] shall apply to property placed in service after December 31, 2013.”

 Amendment by section 218(b) of Pub.
-L. 113–295 effective as if included in the provision of the Energy Tax Incentives Act of 2005, title XIII of Pub.
-L. 109–58, to which such amendment relates, see section 218(c) of Pub.
+L. 113–295 effective as if included in the provision of the Energy Tax Incentives Act of 2005, Pub.
+L. 109–58, title XIII, to which such amendment relates, see section 218(c) of Pub.
 L. 113–295, set out as a note under [section 30B of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-30b).

 Amendment by section 221(a)(34)(B) of Pub.
 L. 113–295 effective Dec.
 19, 2014, subject to a savings provision, see section 221(b) of Pub.
 L. 113–295, set out as a note under [section 1 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-1).